 1. Jury Instructions.
 To the maximum extent possible, the parties shall agree on one stipulated set of proposed jury instructions; only true conflict or uncertainty is binding substantive law should prevent such agreement.
 Attorneys are required to meet and confer in good faith, preferably in person, regarding jury instructions.
-The Court has already prepared the following instructions: 3:1, 3:4, 3:8, 3:9, 3:12, 3:14, 3:15, 3:16, 4:1, 4:2, 4:2A, 5:1 and 5:6.
-Counsel for the plaintiff or pro se plaintiff is required to submit a joint proposed initial draft of the final jury instructions directly to the court via e-mail to the Court's division staff at 02courtroom409@judicial.state.co.us and file it no later than 21 days prior to the scheduled trial or as determined by the Court in the Trial Management Conference.
-By initial draft, the Court means a single document jointly drafted by the parties, with a brief description of any dispute between the parties.
+The Court has already prepared the following instructions: 3:1, 3:4, 3:8, 3:9, 3:12, 3:14,

+3:15, 3:16, 4:1, 4:2, 4:2A, 5:1 and 5:6.
+Counsel for the plaintiff is required to submit a joint proposed initial draft of the final jury instructions directly to the court via email to the Court's division staff at 02courtroom409@judicial.state.co.us and file it no later than 21 days prior to the scheduled trial.
+By initial draft, the Court means a single document as determined by the Court at the Pre Trial Conference; the instructions to which all parties have stipulated; and any additional or disputed instructions of any party, as discussed below.
 Please note: the Court does not need, nor will it accept, basic introductory or closing instructions, oaths, admonitions, lengthy annotations, or like instructions.

-The parties are also encouraged to stipulate to a proposed 2:1 instruction.
-Where disputes exist, the jointly drafted 2:1 instruction should also contain a brief description of the disputes of the parties at the bottom of the instruction, along with a description of any supporting case law.
+Unless a stipulation can be reached, counsel for both parties shall be responsible for submitting their own version of a proposed 2:1 instruction under the "Claims of the Parties" instruction, and the Court will either choose between those submitted instructions or prepare its own.
+Where disputes exist, each disputed instruction should contain, at the bottom of the instruction, a brief statement describing the dispute, identifying any supporting case law, and quoting the specific portion of the case supporting the parties' respective position(s).
 Competing instructions are those instructions about which all parties agree that an instruction is necessary but disagree about the content of that instruction.
 "Non-stipulated" instructions are those instructions requested by a party to which any other party objects but does not request/tender a competing instruction.
 Please provide a label at the bottom of each proposed instruction (immediately preceding the legal authority), identifying the proposed instruction as "Stipulated," "Competing," or "Non-Stipulated," and, in the case of Competing or Non-Stipulated instructions, to also identify the party tendering the instruction (e.g., "Plaintiff's Competing Instruction," "Defendant's Non-Stipulated Instruction").